mikkeljuhl/Sia/doc/File Contract Negotiation.md

 4. The host will verify the challenge signature, then send an acceptance or rejection.
-If accetped, the host will send the most recent file contract revision for the file contract along with the transaction signagtures that validate the revision.
+If accetped, the host will send the most recent file contract revision for the file contract along with the transaction signatures that validate the revision.
 The host will lock the file contract, meaning no other changes can be made to the revision file contract until this connection has closed.